Making a Positive Impact

-Backroads has been taking responsible travel seriously since our first biking trips 30 years ago.
-After all, traveling on two feet or two wheels is the ultimate minimal-impact approach to traveling.
+Backroads has been taking responsible travel seriously since our first biking trips over 35 years ago.
+After all, traveling on two feet or two wheels is the ultimate minimal-impact approach to travel.
 But we also recognize that any travel has an impact, so we do everything we can to make that impact positive.

 Check out just some of the exciting things we're doing to make a difference:

 We don't simply take you to travel destinations on Backroads trips; we take you into the communities where people live and work.
 Here are just a few examples of how we support communities in the areas we run trips:

 Trips for Kids has introduced more than 100,000 at-risk youth to the unparalleled experience of bicycling since 1988.
 Through daylong mountain bike rides and Earn-A-Bike programs, kids have the opportunity to challenge themselves physically and mentally, build confidence, develop environmental awareness and have lots of fun in the process.
 We've been a long-time friend and supporter of Trips for Kids, recently donating 30 bicycles to the Rides Program.

 The ARA Project in Costa Rica is a licensed zoological park dedicated to the conservation of two native Costa Rican macaw species, the endangered great green macaw and the scarlet macaw.
 For more than three decades, the project has been successfully breeding and rehabilitating confiscated and injured birds for eventual release back into the wild.
 Backroads is sponsoring the project's new handrearing facility and nursery, based in Punta Islita on the Pacific Coast.